mrsrinivas/spark-bench/README.md

 ```

-Once the job is successful
+Once the job is successful, the output directory should have following sub directories
 ```bash
     $ cd /scratch/username/datagen_in
     $ ls